 Miracle Force is Gardevoir ex‘s primary attack, capable of knocking out basic Pokémon or severely damaging a threat, making it easier to finish off with damage counters.

 Munkidori is a valuable card on the bench, capable of moving 3 damage counters from one of your Pokémon to one of your opponent’s Pokémon.
-You need to attach Darkness Energy to activate Adrena-Brain, but Munkidori can remain on the bench, providing support damage to either knock out their Benched Pokémon slowly or help finish off an Active Pokémon.
+You need to attach Darkness Energy to activate Adrena-Brain.
+Still, Munkidori can remain on the bench, providing support damage to either knock out their Benched Pokémon slowly or help finish off an Active Pokémon.

 Scream Tail and Drifloon are Basic Pokemon that can deal a lot of damage based on the number of damage counters on them.
 We can boost their health using Bravery Charm, enabling us to put more damage counters and knock out a high-health target.